 - Record the event to allow for access at a later time.

-Additionally, for more information, consider checking out the research on the benefits of sensory guides for children with sensory processing disorders at museums.
+Additionally, for more information, read, “Can Sensory Gallery Guides for Children with Sensory Processing Challenges Improve Their Museum Experience?” by Fletcher et al., (2018) on the benefits of sensory guides for children with sensory processing disorders at museums 1.

 Check out more from Sensory Friendly Solutions:

 - Make Your Sport and Recreation Centre Sensory-Friendly

 Get sensory-friendly ideas and tips by email.
 Learn about sensory challenges.
 Unsubscribe at any time.